Cleanup and debris removal

 • Propane tanks and other pressurized products

-Phase 1 is automatic for all residential properties.
+Phase 1 cleanup is now complete.
+It was automatic for all residential properties.

 Cleanup statuses explained

-The status will be posted in a sign on your property.
+They posted that status in a sign on your property.

 You can also check this EPA map for the cleanup status of your property.